-As a leading price comparison site, we understand that finding the right cover for your scrap dealership is important, as is the need to right it at the right price.
+As a leading price comparison site, we understand that finding the right cover for your scrap dealership is essential, as is the need to right it at the right price.

-To make this process as quick and easy as possible, we work with a panel of motor trade insurance providers, all of whom can offer expert, specialist advice and provide tailored scrap insurance quotes.
-When you submit your details via the scrap dealer quote form you can compare quotes from up to 5 insurance providers and choose the most suitable policy.
+To make this process as quick and easy as possible, we work with a panel of motor trade insurance providers who can offer expert, specialist advice and provide tailored scrap insurance quotes.
+When you submit your details via the scrap dealer quote form, you can compare quotes from up to 5 insurance providers and choose the most suitable policy.

-Get a quote now by visiting the quote form here.
+Get a quote now by visiting the quote form above.

 What cover do I need for my scrap yard?

-As with all motor trade insurance policies, no single business is the same and a tailored policy is therefore critical to ensure you are purchasing the right cover.
-A scrap dealer insurance policy is may include some of the following covers:
+As with all motor trade insurance policies, no single business is the same, and a tailored policy is therefore critical to ensure you are purchasing the right cover.
+A scrap dealer insurance policy may include some of the following covers:

 - Road risk: although many of the vehicles you take in for scrap will be un-drivable, there may be times when you can drive a customer’s vehicle back to the scrap yard for recovery.
-In this situation you would be required to have road risk insurance.
-At the same time, a road risk policy can also cover all or some of your employees to drive company cars, tow trucks and other vehicles, provided that these are being driven for business purposes.
+In this situation, you need to have road risk insurance.
+At the same time, a road risk policy can also cover all or some of your employees to drive company cars, tow trucks and other vehicles, provided it is for business purposes.

-- Employer’s liability: most businesses that have employees are required by law to have employer’s liability insurance to protect employees for incidents including accidents at work.
+- Employer’s liability: the law requires most businesses with employees to have employer’s liability insurance to protect employees from incidents, including accidents at work.
 The minimum level of cover required is typically £5,000,000.

-- Business premises: can protect your scrap yard and buildings for a variety of risks including fire and flood damage.
+- Business premises: can protect your scrap yard and buildings from various risks, including fire and flood damage.

 - Equipment: scrap yards will have expensive machinery and equipment to carry out their business, all of which can be insured.